rozeridilar/LearningReactNative/README.md

   );
 };
 ```
-Above, there is a counter variable which set 0 by defalt, once the `setCounter()` function is triggered react native updates(rerenders) the whole CounterScreen component.
+Above, there is a counter variable which set 0 by defalt, once the `setCounter()` function is triggered react native updates(<strong>rerenders</strong>) the whole CounterScreen component.

-<strong> When a component is rerendered all of its children gets rerendered too. </strong>
+- When a component is rerendered all of its children gets rerendered too.

+- A state variable can be passed to a child component.
+At that point the state variable is now being used as props.